-- Credit of one semester hour is awarded for each 16 hours of class work.
-Class work is lecture and other classroom instruction that is under the supervision of an instructor.
+- Class: Credit of one semester hour is awarded for each 16 hours of lecture and other instruction provided in a class under the supervision of an instructor.

-- Credit of one semester hour is awarded for 160 hours of work experience such as cooperative education, practicums, and internships.
-Work experience involves the development of job skills by providing the student with an employment situation that is directly related to, and coordinated with, the educational program.
-Student activity in work experience is planned and coordinated by a College representative, and the employer is responsible for the control and supervision of the student on the job.
+- Work-Based Learning: Credit of one semester hour is awarded for each 160 hours of work-based learning (WBL curriculum prefix courses).
+Work-based learning is the development of job skills by providing the student with employment that is directly related to the educational program, and coordinated by a college representative.

 Maximum Credit Hour Load